 Gavin McDonnell is confident of ripping the WBA Super Bantamweight title away from Daniel Roman in what he calls his ‘dream fight’ to establish himself as a name on the world scene.

 McDonnell is set to face Roman in Chicago, on October 6th, on DAZN, with Jessie Vargas headlining the bill.

-He’s a worthy champion and it’s going to be a hard fight, but one I’m confident in.
-It’ll be a great night for myself, it’s one of them that will always be remembered, going over there and pulling off a win against a great champion.”
+He’s a worthy champion, and it’s going to be a hard fight, but one I’m confident in.
+It’ll be a great night for me.
+It’s one of them that will always be remembered, going over there and pulling off a win against a great champion.”
 McDonnell said.

 “It’s not a vacant title which gives it that little bit more shine,” he added.

-This won’t be McDonnell’s first stab at world honours, he has previously failed in a title tilt against Rey Vargas.
+This won’t be McDonnell’s first stab at world honors.
+He has previously failed in a title tilt against Rey Vargas.

 But McDonnell is a relative newcomer to boxing, having only first laced a pair of gloves at 22, and is learning all the time.

 “Since I had my world title fight and got beat, I’ve learned so much about myself.
 I’ve come on a lot.
 I’m a totally different fighter; I genuinely believe this is the right time.

 “At the time when I fought Vargas, I thought it was the right time.
 But looking back now, now is the right time, and I’m going to make it count.